FAQS

 Can I travel by plane with a Flight Termination System (FTS)?

 There are no constraints for drone operators traveling by air.
-Most airlines offer the option of putting your Flight Termination System (FTS) in the hold or in the cabin.

 Does the Flight Termination System (FTS) require a power supply?